custom-computing-ic/fastc/doc/reports/interim/report.md

-Next we create a manager design, also written in Java; this is used to manage kernel I/O, connecting multiple kernels together (in multi kernel designs) and kernels to DRAM and the CPU interface (via PCI-E).
+Next we create a manager design, also written in Java; this is used to manage kernel I/O, connecting multiple kernels together (in multi kernel designs) and kernels to DRAM and the CPU interface (via PCIe).
 Listing \ref{MovingAvg-Manager} shows a simple design for the moving average application that instantiates a single moving average kernel and connects its inputs and outputs to the host interface.